Skip to main content

 • Communicate and coordinate federal research and development activities related to biomass and carbon conversion

-• Enable the commercialization of a wide range of new pathways to sustainably produce renewable fuels, co-products, and materials
+• Enable the commercialization of a wide range of new pathways to produce renewable fuels, co-products, and materials

 What Progress Has Occurred?